noahtollysmells/flashcardhub/README.md

-# 🧠 Flashcard Study App

-A modern, interactive **flashcard website** designed for Year 10–11 students to revise topics like **Maths, Computer Science, and more**.
-Upload CSV files or create your own flashcards and practice efficiently.

----
+# FlashcardHub

+FlashcardHub is a web-based study tool designed to help students revise efficiently.
+It allows users to upload or create their own flashcards and test themselves in a distraction-free environment.

-## 🔹 Features
+## Features

-- **CSV Upload:** Quickly import flashcards from Excel/CSV files.
-- **Manual Creation:** Add your own custom flashcards directly in the browser.
+- Upload CSV/Excel flashcards or create your own in the browser.
+- Interactive flashcards with "correct" and "wrong" buttons.
+- Automatically tracks incorrect answers and lets you retry them.
+- Mobile-friendly and responsive design.
+- Lightweight and easy to use.

+## Usage

+1. Open the web app in your browser.
+2. Upload a CSV/Excel file of flashcards or use the in-app editor to create your own.
+3. Study using the flashcards.
+Mark answers as correct or incorrect.
+4. At the end of the session, optionally repeat incorrect questions to reinforce learning.

+## CSV Template

+A CSV template is included in the repository to make creating flashcards easier.
+It has two columns: `Question` and `Answer`.

+## Built With

+- HTML5
+- CSS3
-- **Study Mode:**
+- JavaScript (Vanilla)
-  - Click anywhere on a card to flip it.
-  - Skip ⏭️, Correct ✅, Wrong ❌ buttons for testing knowledge.
-- **Responsive Design:** Works perfectly on desktop and mobile.
-- **Template Provided:** Downloadable CSV template to create your own questions and answers.

----

-## 📝 How to Use

-## 1. Go to : www.flashcardhub.space